apollo79/signal-decrypt-backup-rust/Readme.md

 # signal-decrypt-backup-rust
 A port of [https://github.com/mossblaser/signal_for_android_decryption](signal_for_android_decryption) in Rust.

 This port was done for speed improvements and easier integration with wasm.
+It was almost completely done by an AI.

-The wasm version is available at [https://git.duskflower.dev/duskflower/signal-decrypt-backup-wasm](duskflower/signal-decrypt-backup-wasm)
+The wasm version, which works quite differently but is based on this one, is available at [https://git.duskflower.dev/duskflower/signal-decrypt-backup-wasm](duskflower/signal-decrypt-backup-wasm)

 ## Build
 `cargo build`